CONTEXT

 AI Usage

-I used ChatGPT's 'Deep Research' tool to quickly summarize and reveal how competing platforms like Supplier.io, TealBook, and Thomasnet were positioned, what users loved, and where they struggled.
-What I found was that most platforms were strict and rigid in how requests could be submitted, offered too many results to sort through, and gave no clear explanation of why or how results were generated, leaving user to do all the work.
+I used ChatGPT's 'Deep Research' tool to quickly summarize what competitors like Supplier.io, TealBook, and Thomasnet had to offer, what users loved, and where they struggled.
+What I found was that most platforms were strict and rigid in how requests could be submitted, offered WAY too many results to sort through, and provided no way to verify supplier data.

 SUPPLIER.IO